Shared-Reality-Lab/IMAGE-browser/Safari.md

 - The extension does not produce any sound when an IMAGE request is sent.
 - The feedback link is missing when an IMAGE result is received for maps and charts.
-- The extension will become unresponsive and require a manual restart everytime Safari is restarted.
 - On the Feedback page, selecting "(Optional) I consent to the IMAGE project saving this request and the responses associated with it under the conditions described above" may cause the "open form" button to not work as intended.
 - Connecting haptic devices is not supported.
+- iOS only: The extension will become unresponsive and require a manual restart everytime Safari is restarted.

 ## Issues with Submitting iOS Safari Extension to App Store:
 In addition to the above known issues, the following issues will need to be handled specifically for submitting the iOS version of the extension to the App Store, in order to make it widely available: